Wouter-IT/map-tutorials/README.md

 ## Site Structure

-The FakeFairytale website has 4 differen pages.
-The [home page](index.html) as default page to greet visitors, the [confirmation screen](confirm-signup.html) that people see when they fill in the sign-up to newsletter form on the home page, the [tutorial](tutorial.html) where people can learn how to install DD and watch the first tutorial video on the software, and the [maps](maps.html) page wehere people can view and download maps made by FakeFairytale.
+The FakeFairytale website has 4 different pages.
+The [home page](index.html) as default page to greet visitors, the [confirmation screen](confirm-signup.html) that people see when they fill in the sign-up to newsletter form on the home page, the [tutorial](tutorial.html) where people can learn how to install DD and watch the first tutorial video on the software, and the [maps](maps.html) page where people can view and download maps made by FakeFairytale.

-Right underneath the home page introduction text there are also two quick navigation buttons that will take the visitor directly to either the tutorial or maps page based on their input and reason for visiting the website.
+Right underneath the home page introduction text, two quick navigation buttons will take the visitor directly to either the tutorial or maps page, based on their input and reason for visiting the website.

 [Back to top](<#contents>)